In this post we’ll take a look at 11 of the best Ableton Live tutorials you can find online.

 Tutor: Rob Webster — Level: Advanced — Vendor: Udemy

-If you’re curious about how to properly construct, compose, mix, and master a modern sounding deep garage house track using Ableton Live, take a look at this course by Rob Webster.
+How to Producer a Modern Deep Garage House Track in Ableton may be a mouthful, but if you’re curious about how to properly construct, compose, mix, and master that kind of sound in Ableton Live, take a look at this course by Rob Webster.
 This course will teach you all that you need to know to produce a banging deep house hit, from writing and recording your own drum patterns, to layering your sounds to get the perfect original track.
 On top of that, you will receive free sample packs and two third party plugins that you will need to take the course.

 This course was created to be simple and easy to follow.
 It’s a fairly quick course, lasting over 2 hours with 14 lectures.
 It starts out basic by showing you how to import drum sounds and create drum patterns from them to start the foundation of your track.
 Then you go into making a bassline, chord pads, and producing arpeggios, after which you add vocals.
 You will then be guided in creating proper sub bass synths and recording strings.
 Once you’ve got your production layered up, you’re guided through a four part series in making a good song arrangement.
 After you’ve rendered your MIDI to audio, you’re taken through 3 video guides for a step by step process in mixing, balancing, and mastering your final track.